headwirecom/aemdc/README.md

 Where [-options] includes usual for java command options.

 	type:
-	    temp        Template to be created.
+	    temp(late)  Template to be created.
-	    comp        Component to be created.
+	    comp(onent) Component to be created.
 	    osgi        Osgi config to be created.
 	    model       Model java class to be created. servlet     Servlet java class to be created.